 The Annex was taken in 1942 from lands in Stow, Sudbury and Maynard.
-Of 2300 acres 2,1⁄2 is in Stow.
+Much of the 2300 acres is in Stow.
 It was in active military use from World War II until 1995.
 Now operated by U.S. Fish and Wildlife as the Assabet River National Wildlife Refuge.
 Many historic farms were on the property taken, some of which still stand.
 Also, archeological sites.